michael-gann/nodejs-sfs/readme.md

   The debtors table represents a debtor that accepts money from a creditor

-### creditor_debtor (join/through table)
+### creditor_debtors (join/through table)

-  The creditor_debtor table represents a super many to many relationship between creditors giving out loans to one or many debtors and debtors accepting loans from one or multiple creditors, with the option for there to be multiple debts with the same creditor and debtor.
+  The creditor_debtors table represents a super many to many relationship between creditors giving out loans to one or many debtors and debtors accepting loans from one or multiple creditors, with the option for there to be multiple debts with the same creditor and debtor.
 The balance and minimum payment percentage of each debt is represented here because each creditor needs a record of the balance and minimum payment percentage between each of their debtors.

 <!-- GETTING STARTED -->
 # Getting Started